What Is Avoidant Restrictive Food Intake Disorder?

 Being a relatively new recognized eating disorder, there is still much unknown about ARFID, particularly as it relates to older adolescents and adults.
 Research is ongoing in this area and will hopefully shed more light on this important topic in order to help people who suffer from it.

-Symptoms of AFRID
+Symptoms Of AFRID

 Individuals with ARFID may exhibit the following behavioral, psychological, or physical symptoms: